mads-swaps/mads-swaps.github.io/index.md

 When the `BinanceCrawlerFunction` Lambda processes a complete candlestick for a particular cryptocurrency pair, it enqueues that pair's simulation task on a queue in AWS's Simple Queue Service (SQS).
 This queue then triggers the `SwapSimulationFunction` Lambda with the pair ID as its parameter.
 SQS was chosen for how setup ease as well as its integration with Lambda functions.

+## Detailed Flow Diagram

-The compmleted flow of the AWS architecture can be seen below:
+The completed flow of the AWS architecture can be seen below:

 <p align="center"><img src='images/detail_diagram.png' alt='Detailed diagram of AWS services used for data acquisition and simulation'></p>
 <center><b>Figure X</b> - Detailed diagram of AWS services used for data acquisition and simulation.</center>